wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - This is dedicated to compute the relative direction.
 So the base direction must be provided.
 - `getBottlePolarAngle(toBottle?)`: computes the direction angle of the current bottle position.
   - `toBottle`: Boolean default to be `true`.
 Decide to calculate the angle toward the bottle or from the bottle.
-- `getBottlePolarAngleByVortex(toBottle?)`: computes the direction angle of the current bottle position _relative to the center of the current vortex_.
+- `getBottlePolarAngleByEntity(expectedEntityTypes, toBottle?)`: computes the direction angle of the current bottle position _relative to the center_ of the given entity touching the current bottle.
+  - Renamed to include potion effect angle calculation.
+  - `expectedEntityTypes`: an array of entity type names, default to be `EntityVortex=["Vortex"]`.
+Some constants have been defined for this.
   - `toBottle`: Boolean default to be `true`.
 Decide to calculate the angle toward the bottle or from the bottle.
 - `getCurrentStirDirection()`: computes the direction angle of the current stir in radians.